1972 Baton Rouge shooting: Events

 An account attributed to Henry Baptiste had him stating he had seen individuals firing shotguns and pistols at the police.
 Two weeks later, Baptiste told Jet magazine that he was misquoted.
-He explained, "I was on the left side of the street and Blacks and whites were on the right side.
+He explained, "I was on the left side of the street and Blacks and Whites were on the right side.
 A shot fired from the right side of the street.
 I don't know who fired first."

 Within one minute, police officers had fired at the crowd, leaving five black demonstrators injured on the ground.
 The crowd threw rocks, bottles, and bricks at the officers, injuring several in the process.
 According to one account, a militant waved his hands and marched while limping towards the officers.
 He was ordered to halt but continued to press forward.
-Officers then swung a nightstick and a gun butt, hitting him.
+Officers then his him with a nightstick and the butt of a gun.
 Another deputy sprayed him with Mace, but he continued to move toward the officers until he collapsed.

 The officers called in ambulance to help the injured.
 When the confrontation ended, two policemen, Deputies Ralph Hancock and DeWayne Wilder, had been fatally shot with .38 caliber handguns used by police, as were Upton and Thomas Davis, who were also killed.
 A theory proposed by Time magazine alleged that Upton's men grabbed the handguns used by the police, and then used them against the officers.
 Of the 31 injured, 14 were police.
 Twelve black demonstrators were also injured.
-No weapons belonging to the demonstators were recovered after the incident.
+No weapons belonging to the demonstrators were recovered after the incident.

 After the incident, Larry Mobley, also identified as Lonnie X, was reported to be in critical condition when admitted into the Earl K. Long Medical Center.
 Seventeen days later, on January 27, Mobley died of a gunshot wound to the abdomen and pneumonia, bringing the death count up to 5.
 By then, Johnson was in critical condition before he fell into a coma.
 By May 1975, three years and five months after the shooting, Johnson recovered from a coma, but remained incapacitated due to brain damage leaving him paralysed on the right side of his body.
 He had a small degree of response on the left side.
 His wife Claudia stated, "He's retained his memory, but he does not know what happened to him.
 He's not unhappy, so I know he's not aware of his condition."
 On January 29, 2011, Johnson died in a Baton Rouge hospice, at the age of 77.